-The "Managed Device Requirements" in the ZENworks 2020 Update 1 System Requirements, provides a list of software and hardware requirements that must be met to install the ZENworks Agent on a device.
+The "Managed Device Requirements" in the ZENworks 2020 System Requirements, provides a list of software and hardware requirements that must be met to install the ZENworks Agent on a device.
 Devices that you want to use for ZENworks Full Disk Encryption must meet those requirements.
 Exceptions to those requirements are provided in the following list:

-Item Requirements Operating System ZENworks Full Disk Encryption is not supported on all operating systems listed in "Managed Device Requirements" in the ZENworks 2020 Update 1 System Requirements reference.
-The supported operating systems for ZENworks Full Disk Encryption are: Windows 7 (x86 and x86_64) SP1 - Professional, Ultimate, and Enterprise editions only Windows 8 (x86 and x86_64) - Professional and Enterprise editions only Windows 8.1 and Windows 8.1 Update (x86 and x86_64) - Professional and Enterprise editions only Windows Embedded 8.1 Industry Pro Windows 10 (x86 and x86_64) - Professional, Education, Enterprise, and Enterprise LTSB editions Windows 11 (x86_64) up to version 22H2- Professional, Education, and Enterprise

-Item Requirements Virtual Environments ZENworks Full Disk Encryption is not supported in all virtual environments.
+Item Requirements Operating System ZENworks Full Disk Encryption is not supported on all operating systems listed in "Managed Device Requirements" in the ZENworks 2020 System Requirements reference.
+The supported operating systems for ZENworks Full Disk Encryption are: Windows 7 (x86 and x86_64) SP1 - Professional, Ultimate, and Enterprise editions only Windows 8 (x86 and x86_64) - Professional and Enterprise editions only Windows 8.1 and Windows 8.1 Update (x86 and x86_64) - Professional and Enterprise editions only Windows Embedded 8.1 Industry Pro Windows 10 (x86 and x86_64) - Professional, Education, Enterprise, and Enterprise LTSB editions Virtual Environments ZENworks Full Disk Encryption is not supported in all virtual environments.
 This includes both virtual machines and machines accessed via thin-clients.
 When installing the ZENworks Agent to a virtual environment machine, do not enable Full Disk Encryption on VMs configured for SCSI drives.
 Pre-boot authentication should also not be used on VMs configured as "Thin Clients."

-Firmware Both BIOS and UEFI firmware are supported.
-Disks/Drives IDE, SATA, and PATA disk interface standards are supported for hard disk drives, and both SATA and NVMe are supported for solid state drives, including M.2 drives.
+Item Requirements Firmware Both BIOS and UEFI firmware are supported.
+Disks IDE, SATA, and PATA disk interface standards are supported.
 SCSI and RAID hard disks are not supported.
 Multiple disks (one primary and multiple secondary) are supported in one device.
 When using multiple disks, all disks must be the same (for example, all IDE or all SATA).
-Disk Communication ATAPI, AHCI, and NVMe are supported.
+Disk Communication ATAPI and AHCI are supported.
 Modes When using ZENworks Pre-Boot Authentication, we strongly recommend that you use the standard Microsoft drivers.
 Other drivers can cause issues such as CD and DVD drives disappearing.
 Disk Types Basic disks are supported.
 Dynamic disks and other disk types are not supported.
 Disk Encryption Software encryption on standard, solid state, and self-encrypted drives is supported.
 Encryption is not supported on devices with more than one of these types of hard drives on the same device.
 File System NTFS is supported.
 FAT32 and all other file system formats are not supported.
 System Disk The system disk (operating system) must be Disk0.
 Partition Tables and Partitions Disks can use a master boot record (MBR) or GUID partition tables (GPT), both types are supported.
 ZENworks Full Disk Encryption creates a primary partition (referred to as the ZENworks primary partition) on the system disk to store files required for encryption and pre-boot authentication.
 Windows supports a maximum of four primary partitions; one primary partition must be available for ZENworks Full Disk Encryption.
 If all four primary partitions already exist, ZENworks Full Disk Encryption cannot create the required ZENworks primary partition and encryption fails.
 Non-GPT: A maximum of 10 partitions can be encrypted.
 The partitions can be on one disk or spread across multiple disks.
 GPT: A maximum of 128 partitions can be encrypted per disk.
 Windows Secure Boot Secure Boot is supported for Full Disk Encryption.

-Item Requirements Disk Space 500 MB of free disk space on the system disk (Disk0) for the ZENworks primary partition is created when the Disk Encryption policy is applied.
+Disk Space 500 MB of free disk space on the system disk (Disk0) for the ZENworks primary partition is created when the Disk Encryption policy is applied.
 To create the 500 MB partition, 500 MB of disk space must be available or the creation process will fail.
-At least 200 MB of free disk space on the system disk for ZENworks Full Disk Encryption software files.
-At least 50 MB of free disk space is required for the EFI system partition (ESP) when the system's firmware is configured to run UEFI BIOS.
+At least 200 MB of free disk space on the system disk (Disk 0) for ZENworks Full Disk Encryption software files.